acb3688/simultex/README.md

 simultex -- claude --resume SESSION_ID
 ```

-SimulTeX reads the matching local Codex rollout when an explicit UUID or
+SimulTeX reads matching local Codex rollouts for explicit UUID or `--last`
+resumes, and Claude session histories for explicit UUID resumes.
+If that saved
-`--last` selects the session.
-If that saved history is unavailable or uses an
+history is unavailable or uses an unknown format, startup continues with the
-unknown format, startup continues with the PTY-derived transcript.
+PTY-derived transcript.

 ## What you get